Emjayosee/5_Day_Planner/README.md

             Goal:

-            Develope a calendar that can be used to plan out each day, with some user requested features, like colour coding of the event time blocks.
+            Develop a calendar that can be used to plan out each day, with some user requested features, like colour coding of the event time blocks.

             Design:

             [X]	WHEN the user opens the planner the current day and time is displayed at the top of the calendar
-            [X]	WHEN the user scroll down the user is presented with timeblocks for standard business hours
+            [X]	WHEN the user scrolls down the user is presented with timeblocks for standard business hours
-            [X] WHEN the user views the timeblocks for that day, and clicks the time block to bypass the privacy screen, the events are listed [ ] Each timeblock is color coded to indicate whether it is in the past, present, or future
+            [X] Each timeblock is color coded to indicate whether it is in the past, present, or future
-            [X] WHEN the user clicks into a timeblock, the user can enter an event and it is saved in the background and can be recalled by clicking on the text area again presumably in local storage and when the page is refreshed the saved events persist
+            [X] WHEN the user views the timeblocks for that day, and clicks the time block to bypass the privacy screen, the events are listed [X] WHEN the user clicks into a timeblock, the user can enter an event and it is saved in the background and can be recalled by clicking on the text area again presumably in local storage and when the page is refreshed the saved events persist

             Here is the basic logic flow :

                 [X] On load, display introduction and directions